September 25th

 Meaning of the subhAShita:

-Do not have (develop) enmity or affection with the evil.
-When hot, coal burns; when cold, blackens the hand!
+Do not have (develop) either enmity or affection with the evil.
+When hot, coal burns; when cold, it blackens the hand!

 Commentary:

-Poet says, "neither!"
-He establishes his stance as thus - a piece of charcoal, when hot, will burn the hand holding it.
-Now, does that mean, it is okay to hold when it is not hot?
+The poet says, "Neither!"
+Here's the reason—a piece of charcoal, when hot, will burn the hand holding it.
+Does that mean, it is okay to handle it when it is not hot?
 Not necessarily!
-A piece of charcoal when cold will blacken the hand that handles it!!
+A piece of charcoal when cold will blacken the hand that holds it.
 It is not a pleasant outcome either way.
 Who wants a lose-lose situation?!

 Similar is the companionship of an evildoer.
 When he is angry, the enmity with him will prove fatal.
 That said, even when he is calm, his friendship may cost heavily as his values are not placed in the right direction.
-His motives can be driven out of selfishness or simply wrong!
-Hence, the best approach to such a person is staying away and keeping it neutral.
-One needs to be aware of one's company at all times, in order to keep positive aspects like joy, peace, love and hope in his life.
+His motives can be misguided or worse, driven out of selfishness.
+Hence, the best approach towards such a person is—keeping away and staying neutral.
+One needs to be aware of one's company at all times, in order to keep positive aspects like joy, peace, love, and hope in his life.

 pada vigrahaH: